 - Legal Updates: short legal updates will be provided that will be posted on IECA web site and included in IECA newsletters.

-- Web Connect and/or teleconference Q&A sessions for employment-related questions providing “do’s and don’ts” in the supervision of employees.
+- Webinar Q&A sessions for employment-related questions providing “do’s and don’ts” in the supervision of employees.

 - Labor and Employment Practice educational webinars

 - Consultation for a limited number of hours concerning issues councils may be addressing in the area of labor and employment practices, lease agreements, contracts and other legal matters.

 If council members have a wish to consult with Whitfield & Eddy about a legal matter involving their council, they should follow the process below: